 Crate training can also help teach desired behavior, reduce separation anxiety, So fill the crate with comfortable bedding and a few toys.

 Crate coaching a puppy will take days or weeks, counting on your Welsh Terriers age, temperament, a disposition to be told.
-This coaching a puppy from a puppy mill are going to be terribly tough as puppies from mills have already learned.
+This coaching a puppy from a puppy mill will be tough, as puppies from mills have already learned.

 Behavioral training is very important for any dog.
-At some point in time all of us dog owners need to administer some dog behavior training.
+All of us, dog owners, need to administer some dog behavior training at some point in time.
 Behavioral training is very helpful for taking care of the dog.
-First of all, if you want to train your Welsh Terriers puppy so find out some common behavioral issues like Breaking, aggression, food guarding, howling, mouthing and chewing, separation anxiety, etc and stop this behavioral issues and train your dog easily.
+First of all, if you want to train your Welsh Terriers puppy so find out some common behavioral issues like Breaking, aggression, food guarding, howling, mouthing and chewing, separation anxiety, etc and stop these behavioral issues and train your dog easily.

 Basic obedience training is an essential part of responsible dog ownership.
 It will make your dog a better companion and will help establish a stronger bond between the two of you.
 Because your Welsh Terriers wants to please you and is eager to learn, training can be a very enjoyable experience.
-Obedience training is highly recommended as a means of teaching owners how to channel the typical Welsh Terriers innate desire to please into appropriate behaviors.
+Obedience training is highly recommended to teach owners how to channel the typical Welsh Terrier’s innate desire to please into appropriate behaviors.

 The Average Welsh Terrier Puppy Price: Average $800 – $1200 USD